-Results 1–10 of 27 for "Curriculum"X related to "Douglas C. Haldeman, PhD" Refine Your Search Refine Your Search TopicEducation (24)Children (5)Learning & memory (4)HIV & AIDS (2)Law & psychology (2) 5 more... [+] Personality (2)Sleep (2)Bullying (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Arnold, J. David (1)Bernstein, Douglas A. (1)Brabeck, Mary (1)Dollinger, Stephen J. (1) 11 more... [+] Dwyer, Carol (1)Graham, Sandra (1)Jeffrey, Jill (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 27 Previous 1 2 3 ...
+Results 1–10 of 27 for "Curriculum"X related to "Douglas C. Haldeman, PhD" Refine Your Search Refine Your Search TopicEducation (24)Children (4)Learning & memory (4)Law & psychology (2)Sleep (2) 4 more... [+] HIV & AIDS (1)Personality (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Arnold, J. David (1)Bernstein, Douglas A. (1)Brabeck, Mary (1)Dollinger, Stephen J. (1) 9 more... [+] Dwyer, Carol (1)Jeffrey, Jill (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)O'Leary, Ann (1)Puente, Antonio E. (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 27 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 2.1: The Role of Prior Information In Dream AnalysisThe interpretation of dreams, like other stimuli, can be influenced by prior knowledge, expectancies, motivation, emotion and other top down processes.
 Curriculum 2.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 3.Activity 1.1: The Psychosocial Family TreeThe psychosocial family tree is based on multigenerational systems theory of family therapy, examining how transgenerational family psychosocial factors may contribute to the development of psychopathology.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Psychological DisordersA lesson plan on causes, symptoms and treatments for disorders such as depression, schizophrenia and panic.Curriculum 6.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 7.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 8.Caregiving CurriculaLearn about curricula and workshops that could include caregiving topics, such as psychology of aging, traumatic brain injury and educational options for children with disabilities.Curriculum (January 2011)9.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 10.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Curriculum"X related to "Douglas C. Haldeman, PhD"
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Psychological DisordersA lesson plan on causes, symptoms and treatments for disorders such as depression, schizophrenia and panic.Curriculum 6.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 7.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 8.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 9.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 10.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 27 for "Curriculum"X related to "Douglas C. Haldeman, PhD"